grinco/hassio-addons/tensorflow-opencv/README.md

 ## About

+!!!
+PLEASE DO NOT USE THIS ADDON.
+IT'S STILL NOT WORKING!!!

 This add-on is an OpenCV installer for use with amd64 hassio installs.
 It enables the use of OpenCV for the TensorFlow image processing component.

 ## Installation